datawire/ambassador-docs/docs/kubernetes/latest/quick-start/index.md

   > **The problem they solve:**
   > It's annoying to switch between multiple contexts and namespaces.

-  1. [Install kubectx and kubens from here](https://github.com/ahmetb/kubectx#installation) (kubens is also installed when installing kubectx).
+  1. [Install kubectx and kubens](https://github.com/ahmetb/kubectx#installation) (kubens is also installed when installing kubectx).

   A kubeconfig file can have connections to multiple clusters, or even different users on the same clusters.
 Each of these cluster/user combinations is called a _context_.
 A common use case for contexts is working in multiple clusters for test, staging, and production.